Recording of Webinar: 5 Nonprofit Business Models Revealed on January 31, 2023

 Readings

-In, but not Of, the Market: The Special Challenge of Nonprofit-ness – Non Profit News | Nonprofit Quarterly Lester Salamon and Ruth McCambridge on the dynamics and effects of the fact that nonprofits function in “muted markets” – that is that most nonprofits run on revenue that is provided by a third party rather than the direct beneficiary.
+In, But Not Of, The Market: The Special Challenge of Nonprofitness.
+Lester Salamon and Ruth McCambridge on the dynamics and effects of the fact that nonprofits function in “muted markets” – that is that most nonprofits run on revenue that is provided by a third party rather than the direct beneficiary.
+(Nonprofit Quarterly; March 21, 2003)

-A peek inside: Deeper questions exist: Whose interests are served by a specific response to a social problem.
+A peek inside: Deeper questions exist.
+Whose interests are served by a specific response to a social problem?
 The truth is that the worldview of those paying for a particular response may have very little in common with that of the users.
 The buyer and user may, in fact, have almost entirely different worldviews.

 A peek inside: Rule #3: Cash is liquid.
 True or false?
 For the lion’s share of many nonprofits’ revenue, the answer is false.
 When is cash not liquid?
 When it’s restricted cash!
 As a good manager in the nonprofit economy, you bring in revenue from direct customers, donors, foundations—a large group of interested “buyers.”
 These buyers often restrict their purchases and gifts to specific purposes—teacher’s salaries, for example, or books.
 It’s understandable: this gives your donors a direct, defined connection between their funds and the program.
 Nevertheless, by nonprofit accounting rules, the restricted cash must then sit in the bank until you go out and buy the item or perform the service its purchaser or donor prescribes.
 Let’s say your donor restricts the cash donation to replacement mattresses for your homeless shelter.
 If there’s a plumbing crisis, or you decide to add maintenance staff, you can’t touch that cash.
 Even if you have cash in the bank, you’re going to need another source of payment, fast.
 This creates the impression among some that a nonprofit is solvent—flush, even—when it’s actually in a cash crisis.